man lying down with lacrosse gear in front of goal

 There are two types of lacrosse: field and box.
 Field lacrosse is traditional outdoor lacrosse.
 Box lacrosse is typically played indoors in a boxed-in area, similar to a hockey rink or indoor soccer field.

 While the objectives of box and field lacrosse are the same, there are some differences in the game.
-This post will cover field lacrosse, but if you’re interested in learning the rules and format of box lacrosse, you can check them out here.
+This post will cover field lacrosse, but if you’re interested in learning the rules and format of box lacrosse, you can check them out in our detailed post here.

 The game format for men and women is broken into four quarters ranging from 10 to 15 minutes each, with a two-minute break in between.
 There is a 10-minute halftime after two quarters of play.